 Lunch, Dinner |

-You will begin this trek by first taking a flight from Kathmandu to Lukla (roughly 35 minutes), En flight; you can get a view of the beautiful landscapes, greenery, and the mesmerizing terrains.
-As we reach Lukla, we begin our trek to Phakding.
-On the way to Phakding, you will pass through a small village named Ghat, where we stop for lunch.
-Phakding is situated on the banks of a high-altitude river called Dudh Koshi.
-Overnight in Pakding.
+We will begin this EBC trek with Gokyo Lake by first taking a morning flight from Kathmandu to Lukla (roughly 35 minutes).
+En route, we can get a view of the beautiful landscapes, greenery, and mesmerizing terrains.
+As we reach Lukla, we will begin our trek to Phakding.

 Day 2

-Trek to Namche Bazzar
+Trek to Namche Bazaar

 Trekking Time Average |

-13km Uphill hike (Avg.
-5 hours) |
+13 km uphill hike (Avg 5 hours) |

 Accommodation |